Tom and Jerry (drink)

-A Tom and Jerry is a traditional Christmastime cocktail in the United States, sometimes attributed to British writer and professional boxing journalist Pierce Egan in the 1820s.
+A Tom and Jerry is a traditional Christmas-time cocktail in the United States, sometimes attributed to British writer and boxing journalist Pierce Egan in the 1820s.
 It is a variant of eggnog with brandy and rum added and served hot, usually in a mug or a bowl.

 Another method uses egg whites, beaten stiff, with the yolks and sugar folded back in, and optionally vanilla extract added.
 A few spoonfuls are added to a mug, then hot milk and rum are added, and it is topped with nutmeg.
-Pre-made Tom and Jerry batter, typically produced by manufacturers in Wisconsin, Minnesota and the Dakotas, is sold in regional supermarkets during the Christmas season.
+Pre-made Tom and Jerry batter, typically produced by manufacturers in Wisconsin, Minnesota, the Dakotas, and Montana, is sold in regional supermarkets during the Christmas season.

 Name

 The drink's name is a reference to Egan's book, Life in London, or The Day and Night Scenes of Jerry Hawthorn Esq. and his Elegant Friend Corinthian Tom (1821), and the subsequent stage play Tom and Jerry, or Life in London (also 1821).
 To publicize the book and the play, Egan introduced a variation of eggnog by adding 1/2 USoz of brandy, calling it a "Tom and Jerry".
 The additional fortification helped popularize the drink.